its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 ```
 </br>
 - ① The pop() method removes a single value from a set and returns the value.
-However, since sets are unordered, there is no “last” value in a set, ***so there is no way to control which value gets removed.
-It is completely arbitrary.***
+However, since sets are unordered, there is no “last” value in a set, ***<mark>so there is no way to control which value gets removed.
+It is completely arbitrary.</mark>mark>***
 </br>
 - ② The clear() method removes all values from a set, leaving you with an empty set.
 This is equivalent to a_set = set(), which would create a new empty set and overwrite the previous value of the a_set variable.